The future of professional photography begins now.

 To ensure a reliable digital market for professional photographers and visual storytellers, a new technological protocol is required to manage their work that is separate and distinct from the mass of amateur images created and circulated online.
 We believe the blockchain offers the means to design such a solution.

-The new protocol must also be designed to ensure economic viability for professionals seeking to make a living producing worthwhile images of quality: photojournalists, visual artists, fashion and celebrity, et. al. Blockchain offers the possibility, with NFTs as the most obvious proof of the potency of creating scarcity in the digital space.
+The new protocol must be designed to ensure economic viability for professionals seeking to make a living producing worthwhile images of quality: Blockchain offers the possibility to maintain a single file for any image, of creating scarcity in the digital space.

 Photographers themselves, along with the news media, continue to finance the lion’s share of the best photography.
 Digital platforms that benefit from those images must contribute to the process.